-Put the roast in the crock pot.
-You can mix the “rub” in a bowl and then put it on top or you can do it like me and just pour it on and spread it out!
+Put the roast in the crockpot.
+You can mix the “rub” in a bowl and then put it on top or you can do it like I do and just pour it on and spread it out!

-Of course, all of the spices can be adjusted to your own taste.
-I don’t like to use a ton of salt, because I think the sauce and the slaw have plenty.
-And if we’re being really honest, I actually had to measure these out just to share this recipe.
-I generally just eyeball it!!
+All the spices can be adjusted to your own taste.
+We don’t use a ton of salt here, but I think the sauce and the slaw have plenty.
+(And if we’re being really honest, I actually had to measure these out just to share this recipe.
+I generally just eyeball it!!)

 Cook the roast.
-If you are in a big hurry, you can usually get it done on high for about 4 hours.
-I like it best when it cooks long and slow…8 hours on low.
-I have also been known to cook it for a couple of hours on high and then turn it down to low for a few more.
-Again, base it on your preference…and time constraints!
+If you are in a big hurry, four hours on high will usually get it done.
+Long and slow is best though…8 hours on low.
+Another alternative is to cook it for a couple of hours on high and then turn it down to low for a few more.
+Again, base it on your preference and time constraints!
 (In the above “after” picture, I cooked it overnight while we were sleeping.
 I kept dreaming about food.)

-Once the roast cooks, you need to drain the grease (if there is any–if there isn’t a whole lot, I usually just leave it in there) and remove any bones or large pieces of fat.
-I don’t worry if a little fat gets left in the mix.
-It tends to melt and make the meat juicy!
-But you don’t want big huge globs of it.
+After cooking, drain the grease and remove any bones or large pieces of fat.
+Don’t worry if a little fat gets left in the mix, it tends to melt and make the meat juicy!
+Just don’t leave big huge globs of it.
 That would just be gross.

-Then you are gonna shred it, pull it, or whatever you want to call it!
+Then shred it, pull it, or whatever you want to call it!
 It’s usually tender enough just to do with a fork.
 Or two forks.
 Or whatever method is easiest for you.
+My method sometimes involves making my husband do it.
 Let me know if you need help.

-Also, you are going to need a little sauce.
+Also, you are going to need a little sauce–about 1 1/2 to 2 cups.
 I like Sweet Baby Ray’s a LOT.
 If you have a favorite, go ahead and use it.
 Or make your own.
 I’m going to do that someday.
 I mean it.

 I like to serve my bbq with a Hot Slaw recipe I actually made up by my little old self!
 I was inspired by a little grocery store deli in Southeastern KY.
 We used to get bbq and “hot” slaw to go on top.
 Everyone seems to remember this, but no one had a recipe.
 Enter: The Internet!!!
 I searched and found several different recipes, none of which was exactly what I was looking for.
-So I took a bits and pieces and made it my own.
+So I just made one up and I’m not mad about it!